mwilliamson/python-mammoth/README.md

 meaning that the conversion is unlikely to be perfect for more complicated documents.
 Mammoth works best if you only use styles to semantically mark up your document.

-The following features are currently supported:
+The following features are currently supported:-

 * Headings.